Swar-16/SpectraBias-TruthTuner-2025/README.md

 We are similarly indebted to the Google News Service and various Indian media outlets for contributing towards our dataset.

+## Final Thoughts

+We believe that transparency in media is essential, and building tools to detect bias is a step toward that goal.
+Contributions, feedback, or collaborations are always welcome.

 ## Contact